trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 Initial conception started with deciding on a new technology I had not worked with before so that I can learn an in demand framework (Angular) combined with the requirements of a functional backend that can be manipulated (Firebase/Firestore).
 These technologies are not only valuable resources and industry standards, they are technologies in high demand in the market and something I will master going forward.

 I also have incorporated Google maps through the AGM installation so that I can learn the technology and integration of another in demand resource.

+<h3>Who are the users, what do they want, why?</h3>

+My user base is centered around beer centric people who enjoy craft beer.
+It aims to give a platform for these people so that they may share their experiences in a forum that brings together like minded patrons.
+It provides these users with a trusted forum of reviewers who love craft beer and discuss it passionately.
+It will initially start with one user but grow as time and the technology of the App progresses.
+This is just the beginning.